-What Are the Causes of Cervix Cancer?
+What are the Causes of Cervix Cancer?

-What Are the Symptoms of Cervix Cancer?
+What are the Symptoms of Cervix Cancer?

-What Are the Treatments for Cervix Cancer?
+What are the Treatments for Cervix Cancer?

 The treatments involved in cervix cancer include surgery, radiation therapy and chemotherapy.
 Radiation therapy may be given together with chemotherapy.
 The choice of treatment will depend on the extent (stage) of the cancer.
-Other factors such as age and general health are also considered in the treatment decision.
+Other patient factors such as age and general health are also considered in the treatment decision.

 A team of doctors including gynae-oncologists (surgeons), radiation oncologists, medical oncologists, pathologists and radiologists will be involved in discussing and making the recommendations about treatment for each patient.
 Whilst it is usually obvious which is the best treatment, sometimes there may be a choice between surgery or radiation therapy with chemotherapy.

 The doctors will discuss what is involved with each of these treatments, and help the patient make a decision.

 Surgery is usually recommended for those patients with an early stage cervical cancer.
 Surgical techniques to remove part of the cervix with conservation of the body of the uterus may allow preservation of fertility in some cases.
 If there is no cancer left behind, the surgeon will see the patient regularly for check-ups.